PeaceHealth is seeking a Infection Preventionist for a Full Time, Day position.

 - Participates in the development of a risk assessment and plan in conjunction with state and local public health resources, other infection preventionists and supervisors.

 - Takes action as needed, in emergent situations to establish control and spread of outbreak.

 - Performs other duties as assigned.

-- Bachelor’s degree preferred in public health, epidemiology, nursing (AA degree acceptable) or medical technology program (American Society for Clinical Pathology), or other equivalent discipline, or experience in the field of infectious disease and prevention.
+- Bachelor’s degree in public health, epidemiology, nursing (AA degree acceptable) or medical technology program (American Society for Clinical Pathology), or other related discipline, or equivalent combination of education and experience in the field of infectious disease and prevention.

 - Master’s in Nursing, Public Health or Epidemiology preferred.

 - Professional certification in infection control (CIC).If not certified, must develop plan to continue education and pass the national CIC exam within 2 ½ years of date of hire